-Applications for Fall 2020 are being accepted.
-Please apply below.
+Applications for Fall 2020 are no longer being accepted.

 The RAND Postdoctoral Training Program in the Study of Aging enables outstanding junior scholars in demographic and aging research to sharpen their analytic skills, learn to communicate research results effectively, and advance their research agenda.
 The program blends formal and informal training and extensive collaboration with distinguished researchers in a variety of disciplines.
 Fellowships are for one year, renewable for a second.
 Each fellow receives a competitive annual stipend, travel stipend and health insurance.

 Fellows must be U.S. citizens or permanent residents, and must have completed a Ph.D. (or its equivalent) in a relevant discipline before they begin the program.
 The RAND Fellows program is open to new scholars in the field of demographic and aging research, as well as individuals who already have research experience on these topics.
 For example, in some cases, fellows are on leave from an academic position so they can engage in research and writing full time, and extend their research agenda and funding base.

 The Program gives Fellows a great opportunity to jump-start their research careers.
 After completing the program, RAND Fellows have taken positions at the University of Wisconsin at Madison, University of Virginia, University of North Carolina at Chapel Hill, the University of Minnesota, Johns Hopkins University, SUNY Stony Brook, the World Bank, and CDC, for example.

 RAND provides a distinctive environment for fellows in the program.

 - RAND's primary activity is research.
 The environment provides a rich variety of ongoing studies and an experienced staff of professional researchers with whom fellows can collaborate.
 The fellows also have the opportunity to interact with other scholars at RAND.
 In addition, each fellow will design and pursue an individual research program.